 Vitamin K has two forms:

 Phylloquinone: This form occurs in plants and is consumed in the diet.
 It is absorbed better when it is consumed with fat.
-Phylloquinone is not toxic, even in large amounts.
+Phylloquinone is not toxic.

 Menaquinone: This form is produced by bacteria in the intestine, but only small amounts of it are produced.
 In some countries, this form is used for supplementation.